andresma2490/Proyecto-BD/README.md

 git clone https://github.com/andresma2490/Proyecto-BD.git

-#…for create a new repository on the command line
+#…for create a new document on the command line

 echo "# Proyecto-BD" >> ALGO.txt